 The Berlin Welcome Card offers a wider range of discounts, a choice of how many days you get the card for, and free use of public transportation.
 It's the best choice if you plan to do a lot of different things over the course of several days.

-- The Berlin Welcome Card vs the Berlin Pass
+- The Berlin Welcome Card vs the Easy City Pass Berlin

 - What is the Berlin Welcome Card?